GOOD STRONG COFFEE

 A kaleidoscopic cinema short, produced by the advertising agency Batten, Barton, Durstine & Osborn in 1968, advocating the use of coffee as a stimulant!
-The film features some fantastic Swinging London locations, psychedelic visuals and 'beautiful people' wearing beautiful clothing...I'm pretty sure that I spy an Ossie Clark outfit or two amongst them.
-Intriguingly, it doesn't seem to promote any specific brand in particular but it's quite possibly the best advert for the stuff that i've seen in a while...not that I need too much persuading in the first place!
-Watch Good Strong Coffee (1968) in its entirety on the BFI's excellent Other Grooves collection.
+The film features some fantastic Swinging London locations, psychedelic visuals and 'beautiful people' wearing beautiful clothing...I'm pretty sure that I spy a young Bruce Robinson, plus an Ossie Clark outfit or two.
+Intriguingly, it doesn't seem to promote any specific brand in particular, but it's possibly the best advert for the stuff that I've seen in quite a while, not that I needed too much persuading in the first place!
+Watch Good Strong Coffee (1968) in its entirety over on the BFI's excellent Other Grooves collection.

-IMAGE CREDITS & LINKSAll screen shots by Sweet Jane from Good Strong Coffee (1968) by Batten, Barton, Durstine & Osborn courtesy of the BFI's Other Grooves, models/actors uncredited.
-Visit the BBDO advertising agency's website here.
-Check out the BFI's Other Grooves entire Collection here.
-View some images from I'll Never forget What's isname (1967) Starring Oliver Reed as a disillusioned London advertising executive who revolts against his career and escapes into Swinging London, in one of my previous posts here.
-A Brief History of Psychedelic Light Shows on the excellent Liquid Light Lab blog curated by Steve Pavlovsky here.
-You'll find some Ossie Clark designs here & also here.
-We need to talk about caffeine, great coffee scenes in movies here.
-And finally, watch Coffee and Cigarettes (2004) by Jim Jarmusch here,
+IMAGE CREDITS & LINKSAll screen shots by Sweet Jane from Good Strong Coffee (1968) by Batten, Barton, Durstine & Osborn courtesy of the BFI's Other Grooves, models/actors uncredited, although the male lead looks remarkably like a young Bruce Robinson.
+Visit the BBDO Advertising Agency's website.
+Check out the BFI's Other Grooves Collection.
+View some images from I'll Never forget What's isname (1967) Starring Oliver Reed as a disillusioned London advertising executive who revolts against his career and escapes into Swinging London.
+A Brief History of Psychedelic Light Shows on the excellent Liquid Light Lab blog curated by Steve Pavlovsky.
+You'll find early examples of Ossie Clark designs in my some of my previous posts Bedsitter Girl - Jane Asher in Nova (1966) & also The 21 Shop (1965).
+We need to talk about caffeine―great coffee scenes in movies.
+And finally, watch Coffee and Cigarettes (2004) by Jim Jarmusch.